Safe Room (Succession): Plot

 Logan, Shiv and Rhea are taken to a larger, more secure safe room than Tom and Greg, who are simply locked inside a random office space, much to Tom's chagrin.
 Kendall is brought in shortly afterwards, having visited the rooftop again.
 Logan and Kendall manage to sway Rhea into accepting a handsome offer of money to buy PGM.
 Greg, meanwhile, admits to Tom that he no longer wants to work at ATN, but suggests that they can continue working together as part of a "business open relationship."
 The comparison enrages Tom, who begins pelting Greg with water bottles, but the chaos dies down once the building's premises are deemed safe to reenter.
 Greg reveals to Tom that he kept copies of the cruise documents and blackmails him into giving him a promotion; Tom, impressed with Greg's audacity, gleefully agrees.

 Roman, meanwhile, starts the company's six-week management training program, having been advised to do so by Gerri in order to earn his father's respect.
 However, he is bored by the training events and behaves disrespectfully while working as a character at one of the company parks.
 He soon befriends an eccentric co-trainee named Brian, and the two of them successfully come up with a pitch for a new ride at Waystar's parks.
 However, Roman is taken aside and informed of the possible shooting at the company building, and uses the situation as an excuse to skip the class rather than present his idea.

 As Rhea leaves, Logan agrees to fire Ravenhead from ATN as a "peace offering" to the Pierces.
 He is informed that the shooting was in fact a suicide triggered by bullying within ATN's workplace environment.
-That night, Roman returns from his first day of management training and flippantly reports his progress to Gerri; he suddenly finds himself sexually aroused when she scolds and belittles him, and Gerri plays along with his fetish.
+That night, Roman returns from his first day of management training and flippantly reports his progress to Gerri; he suddenly finds himself sexually aroused when she scolds and belittles him, and Gerri plays along with his fetish while he masturbates.
 Shiv demands to know from Kendall why he is suddenly so subservient to Logan; Kendall, still reeling from the death of Andrew Dodds, tearfully confides to Shiv he doesn't feel he is worth anything beyond his loyalty to his father.
 The next morning, Kendall revisits the rooftop, only to find glass suicide barriers installed along the perimeter.